Athlete's Foot

 • Wearing tight, closed-in shoes frequently

-• Sweaty feet
+• Having sweaty feet

 • Having moist toes for long periods of time

-• Disease that causes poor circulation
+• Having a disease that causes poor circulation

 • If you have diabetes

-• Australian's in general, due to our hot and humid climate.
+• Australians in general, due to our hot and humid climate.

 • Red & scaly rash, often starting between the toes